Christmas Lights Featured in

-Panther Creek Park Christmas festival is a cherished local tradition for families in Owensboro, a city in Western Kentucky on the bank of Ohio River.
+Panther Creek Park Christmas festival is a cherished local tradition for families in Owensboro, a city in Western Kentucky, on the bank of the Ohio River.
 The park located on Wayne Bridge Road hosts an amazing drive-through light display.
 More than 500,000 lights illuminate a beautiful trail that you can explore in your car.
 Wagon rides are also available, weather permitting.
 Proceeds from Christmas at Panther Creek benefit many local non-profits throughout the year.

 Christmas In The Park at Noble Park, Paducah (November 24–December 31, 2021)